SpyglassMC/Spyglass/README.md

 9. Enjoy.
 Do note that you need to execute the command in step 2 manually if you want to update the language server.

 - TODO (for SPGoding): add a new `mcjson` syntax type instead of using the universal `json` type.
-- TODO (for SPGoding): make a fine-tuned Sublime package, so that the language server can update automatically.
+- TODO (for SPGoding): make a fine-tuned Sublime package, so that the language server can be updated automatically and the user doesn't need to set all these crazy stuff.

 ### Visual Studio Code